Fudan-iGEM/2023-wiki/docs/src/software.md

 ### Implementation

-We used a [web crawler](https://gitlab.igem.org/2022/software-tools/fudan/-/blob/main/WebCrawler/software_ver0.4.py) to obtain Parts in 2022 iGEM Registery of Standard Biological Parts.
+We used a [web crawler](https://gitlab.igem.org/2022/software-tools/fudan/-/blob/main/WebCrawler/software_ver0.4.py) to obtain Parts in 2022 iGEM Registry of Standard Biological Parts.
 We used Neo4j as the graph database for PartHub 2, and Flask to develop RESTful APIs for PartHub 2.
-PageRank and Louvain method was performed with [Neo4j Graph Data Science (GDS) library](https://neo4j.com/docs/graph-data-science/current/).
+PageRank and [Louvain method](https://en.wikipedia.org/wiki/Louvain_method) was performed with [Neo4j Graph Data Science (GDS) library](https://neo4j.com/docs/graph-data-science/current/).
 PartHub 2 also has docker images available for installation.
 Like RAP Builder, PartHub 2 supports exporting GeneBank format sequence files via [Biopython](https://biopython.org/).

 ## DBTL cycles of RAP